 Defrosting Tuna - A Step-by-Step Guide

-Ali Hussainy is a Local Knowledge Fishing Show co-host and a tuna connoisseur because of his extensive fishing experience.
+Ali Hussainy is a Local Knowledge Fishing Show co-host and a tuna connoisseur with extensive fishing experience.
 Since Ali is no stranger to catching tuna, he has perfected his defrosting technique to ensure none of his catch goes to waste.
 Sometimes, people hesitate to eat frozen tuna because they think it's poor quality.
 However, that's not the case.
 The proof is in the process, and following Ali's defrosting method delivers fresh and high-quality tuna every time.

 Start the 2-3 day defrosting process by taking your tuna out of the freezer.
 The most effective way to freeze tuna is by using a vacuum-sealed bag.
-Vacuum-sealed bags eliminate moisture and remove all the air so your fish doesn’t spoil.
+Vacuum-sealed bags eliminate moisture and remove all the air, so your fish doesn’t spoil.

 In this example, Ali has his tuna in a vacuum-sealed bag.
 After removing it from the bag, he puts it on a clean paper towel and pats it down to soak up as much juice as possible.
 Pat your fillets dry until all the moisture is gone; it may take several paper towels.
 Also, instead of using regular paper towels, Ali recommends using Wypalls.
 They are a brand of food service paper towels with a cloth-like consistency, so they don’t stick to the fillets as much as generic paper towels.
+Absorbent pads are another great tool to absorb the moisture from your frozen fillets.
+They also help soak up bacteria to keep your catch fresh and avoid a fishy taste.

 Once that’s complete, grab a plate to set your fillets on and use several paper towels to wrap up your tuna like a burrito until it’s fully covered.
 Making sure your fish is fully covered is critical to collecting moisture.
 Built-up moisture causes the fish to spoil faster, and the goal of defrosting is to remove it to ensure you have the best-tasting fish.